 For a lot of people, they’re very closely linked, in part because the only time we often see other naked people is when sexual interaction of some kind is in the picture.
 But what happens if you deliberate stretch that link – wearing a swimsuit in public, showering in a gender-specific shower, at the gym, or changing with friends without worrying about what you show, or being naked with a partner at times when sex isn’t the immediate future?

-How does being naked make you feel vulnerable?
+How does it make you feel vulnerable?

 For some people, it’s because they lose part of their identity (clothing = presentation to the world.)
 For some people, it’s because all nudity is sexual, and they haven’t or don’t know how to untangle that for themselves.
 Sometimes it’s because they don’t like their body, and are sure that everyone’s laughing at them.